 Loving this DIY boho wind chime from Brit & Co.
 This cost less than $20 to make, and is so unique!

 Trina is Artsy has a tutorial on making a bottle cap wind chime.
 Love the recycled nature of this project…

 Here we have, from “Hot Glue & Sparkle”, a pretty cool Tool Wind Chime!

 Lastly, we have these wind chimes made from old bike gears.
 (LOVE THIS!)

-Ok … they are all from re-purposed materials, but ALSO downright creative.
-Make your own wind DIY wind chimes fro your garden!
-Which one would you like to make?Image Credits: Urban Threads, Style Me Pretty, Evil Mad Scientist, Design Sponge, Trina is Artsy, hotglueandsparkle, Whimsey Box
+Ok … most of these are from re-purposed materials, but ALSO downright creative.
+Make your own wind DIY wind chimes for your garden!
+Which one would you like to make?Image Credits: Poppy Talk, Urban Threads, Brit & Co, Trina is Artsy, hotglueandsparkle, Whimsey Box